Better Bus Service

 new buses on the road since 2012

 As technology advances, our buses are getting more efficient in fuel consumption and emissions.
-We’re currently running eight hybrids (four of which have all-electric capabilities), and we’ve also tried out some fully electric buses, a developing technology we’re considering for the future.
+We’re currently running eight hybrids (four of which have all-electric capabilities), and we’re looking forward to introducing electric buses soon.

 Improving on-time performance